 In 2015, the largest recall in American history occurred when General Motors (GM) recalled over 30 million vehicles.
-Many of these recalls were for simple and technical fixes, but they spanned the gamut all the way to horrible defects with ignition switches that were proved to have caused hundreds of severe injuries and over 50 deaths.
+Many of these recalls were for simple and technical fixes, but they also included defective ignition switches that were proved to have caused hundreds of severe injuries and over 50 deaths.

-In the GM recall, nearly every type of vehicle they produce was recalled.
+Nearly every type of vehicle GM produced was recalled.
 For a full and up to date list of recalls, please visit the National Highway Traffic Safety Administration (NHTSA) recall page.

-While this list includes most of the vehicles included in the GM recall, there may still be active recalls on your vehicle and you are encouraged to visit the NHTSA website and enter the VIN number from your car to be certain that your vehicle doesn’t require a repair.
+While this list includes most of the vehicles included in the GM recall, there may still be active recalls on your vehicle.
+For that reason, you are encouraged to visit the NHTSA website and enter the VIN number from your car to be certain that it doesn’t require a repair.

 Chart Showing GM Recalls for Vehicles Made Between 2003 and 2015:

-There have been several recalls made by Ford in the last couple of years.
-A very large and recent one has expanded to nearly 2.4 million vehicles as of September, 2016.
+There have been several recalls by Ford in the last several years.
+A very large and recent one has expanded to nearly 2.4 million vehicles as of September 2016.
 These recalls are for faulty door-latches that either caused the doors to stay closed or to pop open without warning.
-There have only been a handful of crashes and injuries caused by this recall, but Ford isn’t taking any chances by sending out the massive $640 million recall.
+There have only been a handful of crashes and injuries caused by this defect, but Ford isn’t taking any chances by sending out the massive $640 million recall.

 You can find a more comprehensive resource for these recalls by going to Ford’s website.